HuBohy/LSN-TCN/README.md

  Our LSN-TCN implementation is inspired by [MS-TCN](https://arxiv.org/abs/1903.01945).
 We appreciate the authors of [MS-TCN](https://arxiv.org/abs/1903.01945) for making their codes available to public.

 ## :scroll: BibTeX
+If you use this work in your project, please cite:
 ```
 @inproceedings{bohy2022new,
   title={A new perspective on smiling and laughter detection: Intensity levels matter},